-During the year, the group carried out annual reviews of its petroleum production, development and exploration properties.
-After failure to achieve a farm-out in the 2016 to 2020 period offshore permit AC/P 32 Timor Sea was relinquished and the investment was fully impaired.
-The reviews led to the recognition of an impairment loss of \$2.9 million on AC/P32.
+During the year, the group carried out a review of its petroleum exploration properties.
+The review led to the recognition of an impairment loss of \$2 million on ATP 2028P Queensland Onshore.
 Further commentary on impairment is included in the Directors' Report.
-This non-cash loss has been recognised in the Group's profit and loss statement.
-These properties are reported as in the core oil and gas segment.
+This non-cash loss has been recognised in the Group's profit or loss statement.
+These properties are reported as in the core oil and gas segment (See note 4).